 Nuenen is famous because the painter van Gogh lived there.

-You will see a lot of places which he painted.
-There is even a very special cycle path between Eindhoven and Nuenen, really worth cycling.
+You will see many of the places which he painted.
+If you have some time of, there is even a very special cycle path between Eindhoven and Nuenen named after Vincent van Gogh.
 Nature is beautiful there.
-With around 23.000 inhabitants, Nuenen is an average village.
-It has a library and a city centre.
-When you want to travel by public transport, you can only choose the bus.
+With around 24.000 inhabitants, Nuenen is an average village.
+It has a library and vibrant city centre.
+When you want to travel by public transport, the bus is the only option

 The house prices are slightly lower than in Eindhoven.